Open House Baby Shower: How To Host the Perfect Celebration

 How an Open House Baby Shower Works

-Open-house baby showers offer a more casual feel to the gathering.
 Your guests can drop by between certain hours, visit, and then go about their day.

 They can leave a gift and grab a snack in a low-pressure setting where they don’t have to sit and stay for hours.

-Open House Baby Shower Pros and Cons
+Open House Baby Shower Benefits

-One major benefit of having an open-house baby shower is that more guests will likely be able to attend.
 Not having to give up a number of set hours in the middle of the day means more people can drop by and leave when they need to go.

-Open-house baby showers can also be less pressure for mom and the shower planners.
 They tend to have a more casual vibe, and mom won’t have to be the center of attention for hours if that causes her stress.

 Some guests could feel like the come-and-go aspect makes the shower less personal or gives them less time with the mom-to-be.